Lori Alhadeff: Activism

-On February 14, 2018, Alhadeff's daughter Alyssa was killed in the Stoneman Douglas High School shooting.
+On February 14, 2018, Alhadeff's daughter Alyssa was killed in the Parkland high school shooting.
 Alhadeff and her husband attended a memorial for the victims at Pine Trails Park the following day, where she appeared on CNN, pleading President Donald Trump demanding action to increase gun control and improve school safety.

 Alhadeff founded a nonprofit organization, Make Our Schools Safe, which is aimed at providing safety features tailored to the specific needs of schools.
 These features include metal detectors, bullet-resistant glass and enhanced fencing and gates.

 In March, she traveled to Tallahassee to work alongside other victim's families to pass the Florida Senate Bill 7026.
 She attended the March for Our Lives rally in Washington, D.C.

 In April 2018, Alhadeff announced her candidacy alongside Ryan Petty for the Broward County School Board.
 On August 28, 2018, Alhadeff was elected to the District 4 seat with 65% of the vote.

 On February 2, 2019, New Jersey Governor Phil Murphy signed A764, also known as "Alyssa's Law", requiring all New Jersey public schools to install silent panic alarms that will alert law enforcement during emergencies such as an active shooter, or to employ an alternative emergency mechanism approved by the Department of Education.

 Personal life

 Alhadeff is a fundraising volunteer for the Parkland Soccer Club.
+She is Jewish.